oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-03-full-product-name.md

 it MUST begin with the first character of the model number and end with the last character.
 Characters which SHOULD NOT be matched MUST be replaced by either `?` (for a single character) or `*` (for zero or more characters).
 This applies also to the first character.
-Two `*` MUST NOT follow each other.
-Multiple occurrences of `*` in a single string SHOULD be avoided.
+Multiple unescaped `*` MUST NOT occur in a single string.
 When part of the serial number, the special characters `?`, `*` and `\` MUST be escaped with `\`.

 *Examples 1:*